Ahnaf19/fast-cart/README.md

 ### Microservice Interaction

-The two microservices will communicate with each other using RESTful APIs with `FastAPI`. `Redis` will be used as a message broker for asynchronous tasks, such as updating inventory after a successful payment.
+The two microservices will communicate with each other using RESTful APIs with `FastAPI`. `Redis` will be used as a message broker for asynchronous tasks, such as updating inventory after a successful payment: part of event driven architecture.

 ### Future Enhancements

-- Use SQL for persistant storage and redis for caching.
+[x] Use SQL for persistant storage and redis for caching.
-- Add authentication and authorization mechanisms.
+[ ] Add authentication and authorization mechanisms.
-- Implement monitoring and logging for better observability.
+[x] Implement monitoring and logging for better observability.
-- Explore deployment options such as Kubernetes for scaling the microservices.
+[ ] Explore deployment options such as Kubernetes for scaling the microservices.

 This project aims to serve as a robust starting point for building scalable and maintainable microservices with Python.